sebinside/PremiereRemote/readme.md

 2. After finishing with the development and testing of your new function, copy & paste the code inside the `index.jsx`-file.
 Then, reopen the extension and test it again using a browser, as shown above.
 3. You might use *derkalaenders* [CEPReloader](https://github.com/derkalaender/CEPReloader) for easier reopening of extensions.
 It speeds up the workflow quite a bit.
 The `kill` - function, shown above, does only exist for this integration.
 If you don't want to use the reloader-extension, you can delete the kill-functionality inside of the framework.
 4. Last but not least, these extensions enables debugging by default.
 Using chrome web debugger, you can simply connect to `http://localhost:8004` (by default) and see the javascript console output in real time.

+### Typescript Support

+OPTIONAL: There is a version with typescript support available, based on [Types-for-Adobe](https://github.com/pravdomil/Types-for-Adobe).
+To work with this version, please checkout the branch `rework`.
+Install the typescript compiler `tsc`, use `npm install` again in the `host` folder and `npm run-script run` to start typescript compilation from the `index.tsx` to `index.jsx`.
+Although this version is more advanced, type support might be worth the extra effort.

 ## More